roc-streaming/roc-vad/README.md

 * `uid` - long string identifier; each newly created device has a unique uid
 * `name` - human-readable device name presented in Sound Preferences

-By default, these fields are generated automatically, however you can specify `uid` or `name` explicitly, e.g.:
+By default, these fields are generated automatically, but you can specify `uid` or `name` explicitly, e.g.:

 ```
 $ roc-vad device add sender --uid "my_unique_id" --name "My Device Name"